prateeknigam9/shift-Tracker-personal/README.md

 ## Troubleshooting

 - **Database Connection Issues**: Verify that your DATABASE_URL is correct and that your IP is allowed in the database firewall settings
-- **Migration Errors**: Run the database setup script again or check logs for specific error messages
+- **Migration Errors**: Check build logs for migration errors or manually run migrations by adding `npm run db:push` to your build command if it wasn't included initially
-- **Application Errors**: Check the Render logs from your web service dashboard
+- **Application Errors**: Check the Render logs from your web service dashboard for detailed error messages
+- **Table Not Found Errors**: These usually indicate the migrations didn't run successfully.
+Verify your build logs and ensure the DATABASE_URL is correctly set

 ## Custom Domain Setup (Optional)